Raymonda: Act III

 Raymonda and Jean de Brienne are finally married and King Andrew II of Hungary gives the newly wedded couple his blessing.
 In his honour, everyone at court is dressed in Hungarian fashion and perform a range of Hungarian-style dances, ending in an Apotheosis where everyone comes together in a knightly tournament.

 Résumé of scenes and dances

-Taken from the original theatre program of 1898 and the original published score.
+Once the score for Raymonda was completed per Marius Petipa's meticulous instructions, Glazunov sent the manuscript to his publisher M.P.
+Belaieff.
+This occurred some time before Petipa was finished with the staging, a process which invariably required some editing and fine-tuning to be made to the score of any Grand ballet.
+Since Glazunov prematurely sent the score off for publication, any revisions Petipa required were not reflected in the score as issued by M.P.
+Belaieff.
+Even the titles of the various scenes and dances differ from those Petipa intended as reflected in the program for Pierina Legnani's benefit performance of 1898 and all subsequent performances at the Mariinsky Theatre.
+The most significant of these revisions are listed below.